Sharane Sri Danamma Devi

-Sharane Sri Danamma Devi is worshipped as an incarnation(avatar) of Goddess Parvati.
-Shri Shiva Sharani Danamma Devi was initially called "Lingamma".
+Sharane Sri Danamma Devi is worshipped as an incarnation (avatar) of Goddess Parvati.
+Shri Shiva Sharani Danamma Devi was initially called "Lingamma."
 She was born in Anantaraya and Shirasamma in Maharashtra in a small city (grama) of "Umarani" in Jatta Taluk, 20 miles west of the Bijapur district.
-Jagajyoti Basavanna foretold her that she would be worshipped worldwide by the name "Danamma Sharani".
+Jagajyoti Basavanna foretold her that she would be worshipped worldwide by the name "Danamma Sharane".
 From then on, Lingamma is popularly called and revered as Danamma (or Daana-Amma).
 She started solving the problems of people in Kalyana.

 After the period of Kalyana Kranti, she turned to her birthplace to her parents, leading her life worshipping "Linga".
 She was married to a devotee of Shiva called Sangamanatha in Sunga, 12 miles to the north of her village.
-Both couples later came to Guddapura, 8 miles to the west of Sunga Grama, helping people and donating to those who were needy, which means "DAANA".
-Hence her name was "Daana-Amma".
+Both couples later came to Guddapura, 8 miles to the west of Sunga Grama, helping people and donating to those who were needy, which means "DAANA."
+Hence her name was "Daana-Amma.”
 There is a temple located in Guddapura of Shri Somesh Waranath where Danamma performed her usual rituals and Linga puja.
 Knowing her importance, people of specific communities became her followers and trusted her.
 She is believed to make many miracles even today, showing her presence to those who believe her.
 She is believed to lend a helping hand to the people who are in difficulty.
 Wherever there is mention of her name, there is no situation of starving or problems.
 She's known to be the incarnation (avatar) of goddess Parvati or Adishakti.
 She always insists people follow Guru Linga Jangama and gave Lingadiksha to worship Lord Shiva.
 Her miracles are described in 108 Namavali by chanting those; we get power, confidence, overcome our problems from Devi Adishakti.
 Thousands of people worship Devi by visiting her temple satisfying their wishes; she has also been called "Varadani Danamma".
 Later she made a journey towards Rameshwaram with her husband, spreading the Vachanas and knowledge of Jagajyoti-Basavanna and built his temple.